Freight Shipping from Houston to Oklahoma City

 How much does it cost to ship freight from Houston to Oklahoma City?

-Full truckload (FTL) rates from Houston, TX to Oklahoma City, OK currently range from $1,157-$1,426 for a standard dry van load over the 538-mile route.
+Full truckload (FTL) rates from Houston, TX to Oklahoma City, OK currently range $1,157-$1,426 (roughly $2.17-$2.68 per mile over 538 miles).
 LTL shipments typically cost $496-$857 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Oklahoma City?

-Standard FTL transit from Houston to Oklahoma City is approximately 10 hrs by truck over 538 miles.
+Standard FTL transit from Houston to Oklahoma City is approximately 10 hrs by truck over 538 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Union Pacific Settegast Yard to BNSF Oklahoma City Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Houston to Oklahoma City freight?